 Number Block, Progress Bar, or Gauge

 Number Blocks, Progress Bars, and Gauges are designed to only display 1 Metric Value for each Date Range.
-Therefore, whenever you add an Attributed Metric to these Datablocks, you will automatically be prompted to select a Dimension.
+Therefore, whenever you add a Dimensional Metric to these Datablocks, you will automatically be prompted to select a Dimension.

 Table or Pie Chart